iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

 # Getting Started with Apperate

-> **Note:** IEX Cloud Apperate is available exclusively to select Early Access Program participants If you would like to participate in the Early Access Program or Beta, please email us at `product@iexcloud.io`.

-Here we'll set up a workspace and then make data available for apps to use in seconds.
+Here we'll set up a workspace and then in a matter of seconds make data available for apps to use.

 **Important:** If you don't already have an IEX Cloud account, create one [here](https://iexcloud.io/cloud-login#/register).